liray-unendlich/vps/README.md

 * collateral_transaction_ID: This is the transaction ID you copied from masternode outputs.
 * collateral_output_index: This is the index you copied from masternode outputs.

-## Check syncing status of masternode
+## Check Syncing Status of Masternode
-The masternode cannot complete activation until it is fully synced with the ZENZO blockchain network.
+The masternode cannot complete activation until it is fully synced with the ZENZO (ZNZ) Blockchain Network.

 To check the status of your masternode, please enter this command in the VPS terminal.
 If you have multiple masternodes on the same VPS, you can change n1 to n2 etc. below to check the status of each one.